You can have the ultimate anchor but if you don't give it enough chain length- It will be USELESS.

 The scope is the ratio of the length of the rode vs the distance between the seabed and bow roller.
 When you calculate scope you need to add the depth of water to that distance between the waterline and bow roller.

-When we decide where we are going to anchor we set the location, on the chart plotter, at the point of deployment as this we can later be used to set our anchor alarm.
+When we decide where to anchor, we set the location on the chart plotter at the point of deployment, which we later use to set our anchor alarm.
 Our anchor alarm is then centered on the anchor, not some indeterminate offset.

-To ensure you know how much rode you have deployed the chain needs to be marked with a simple code.
-We write the code into the underside of the chain locker hatch - so that anyone who deploys the chain knows exactly what the marks are.
+To ensure that we know how much rode we have deployed, we mark the chain with a simple code.
+We write the code into the underside of the chain locker hatch, so anyone who deploys the chain knows exactly what the marks are.
 We mark every 10m with cotton ribbons or hemp/sisal cord.
-The ribbon or cord passes through the gypsy and unlike cable ties, paint and plastic inserts do not contaminate the seabed.
+The ribbon or cord passes through the gypsy and, unlike cable ties, paint, and plastic inserts, does not contaminate the seabed.

-Once the anchor is set and the snubber attached we would then attach another snubber or secure a chain lock.
-This practice ensures you are not relying on the windlass as the ultimate fall back.
-The additional snubber can be a short length of Dyneema with a chain hook (or soft shackle if you prefer) and attached to a strong point independent of the windlass.
+Once the anchor is set and the snubber attached, we attach another snubber or secure a chain lock.
+This practice ensures that we are not relying on the windlass as the ultimate fallback.
+The additional snubber can be a short length of Dyneema with a chain hook or soft shackle and attached to a strong point independent of the windlass.

-The penultimate task is to set the anchor alarm incorporating the length of rode and snubber deployed + a few more meters (2-4).
-Finally, with all the formal tasks its time to break out the chardonnay (if you are in a warmer climate) or a decent malt whisky if further north and enjoy the atmosphere and scenery.
+The penultimate task is to set the anchor alarm, incorporating the length of rode and snubber deployed, plus a few more meters (2-4).
+Finally, with all the formal tasks complete, it's time to break out the chardonnay or a decent malt whisky and enjoy the atmosphere and scenery.

-Setting an anchor should be an easy task and really should involve no anguish and can be completed by one person - leaving the rest of the crew to prepare those welcoming drinks and set to and prepare that gourmet dinner!
+Setting an anchor should be an easy task and should involve no anguish.
+It can be completed by one person, leaving the rest of the crew to prepare those welcoming drinks and set to prepare that gourmet dinner!

 Try to use a long chain if possible.
 No need for more than an 8:1 scope.
 A long chain with a good anchor will do the job.